NFTGo/GoTrading/docs/tradeAggregator/BulkBuy.md

 import Web3 from 'web3';

-const provider = new Web3.providers.HttpProvider('https://mainnet.infura.io') //Replace with your own provider
+const provider = new Web3.providers.HttpProvider('https://mainnet.infura.io') //Replace with your own provider const configs = {

-const web3Instance = new Web3(provider); // replace with your provider
-web3Instance.eth.accounts.wallet.add({
-  address: "your wallet address",
-  privateKey: "your private key",
-});
-const configs = {
   apiKey: "YOUR-API-KEY", // Replace with your own API Key.
+  web3Provider: provider,
+   walletConfig: {
+    address: "Your wallet address",
+    privateKey: "Your private key"
-  web3Provider: web3Instance.currentProvider, // Replace with your provider.
+  }, // Replace with your wallet info.
   agent: new HttpsProxyAgent({ // if you have problem connect to our api end point, please config your http agent
     host: "your host ip",
     port: "your agent port",